JeevanGaneshV/ChatBot_Assessment/README.md

 ## 📌 Notes
 - Ensure **Ollama is running** and the `llama3.2` model is available.
 - If using a database, make sure **PostgreSQL is accessible**.

-## 🤝 Contributions
-Feel free to fork, modify, and contribute!
-PRs are welcome.

 ## 📜 License
 This project is licensed under the **Apache License 2.0**.